VMware NSX – Network and Security Virtualization

 Even though the distributed firewall is a Kernal loadable module (KLM) of the ESXi Host the policy enforcement is at the vNIC of the VM.

 A major selling point with NSX is that you get an NSX distributed firewall.
 VMware operates with three styles of security.
 Firstly, we have traditional network focused 5 tuple matching.
 Secondly, we then move up a layer with infrastructure focused rule such as port groups, vCenter objects etc. Finally, we have application focused rule sets so at a very high level we can say from Web tier to App tier permit TCP port 80.
 Applications inherit the policies.
 You can even apply policies with a logical switch as the destination.
 This allows you to create a rule to be applied to any VM attached to this network, for example, App Logical Switch to Database Logical Switch.
-Security groups may also be integrated with Active Directory for identity-based rules allowing the assignment of user groups to network resources, for example, Sales users may access Web Tier A. This can help businesses track what users are doing, whilst also ensuring that the network remains secure by only allowing users certain access to parts of the business.
+Security groups may also be integrated with active directory monitoring software for identity-based rules allowing the assignment of user groups to network resources, for example, Sales users may access Web Tier A. This can help businesses track what users are doing, whilst also ensuring that the network remains secure by only allowing users certain access to parts of the business.

 Traditionally, we have always used network-based rules so the shift to application based, while indeed is more efficient, will present the most barriers.
 People mindset needs to change.
 But the real benefit of NSX comes from this type of endpoint labelling and security.
 Sometimes a /8 is not enough addresses!
 What happens when you run out of /8?
 We start to implement kludges with NAT etc. Security labelling based on IP addresses is the past and we should start moving with tagging or other types of labelling.
 IP addresses are just a way to get something from point A to point B but if we can focus on other ways to class traffic, the IP address should be irrelevant to security classification.
 The less tied we are to IP addresses as a security mechanism the better we will be.
 With NSX, endpoints are managed based on high-level policy language that properly describes the security function.
 IP is a terrible way to do this as it imposes hard limits on mobile VMs and reduces flexibility.
 The policy should be independent of IP address assignment.